akarlinsky/world_mortality/README.md

 2015 to 2020: UNData: http://data.un.org/Data.aspx?d=POP&f=tableCode:65;countryCode:498&c=2,3,6,8,10,12,13,14&s=_countryEnglishNameOrderBy:asc,refYear:desc,areaCode:asc&v=1

 2020: UNData MBS (as crude death rates): https://unstats.un.org/unsd/mbs/app/DataView.aspx?tid=3&cid=498&yearfrom=2015&yearto=2020&p=A

-Crude death rates were transformed to mortality counts by using the UNDATA Mid-Year Population estimate for Moldova 2020 which is 2,640,000.
+2020 Data was taken from UNDATA except for December, where crude death rates from MBS were transformed to mortality count by using the UNDATA Mid-Year Population estimate for Moldova 2020 which is 2,640,000.

 ### Mongolia (monthly)